Ihtyaz/-Tasawar-Advanced-Physical-Design-OpenLANE-Sky130-VSD-IAT/README.md

 Any discrepancies or misrepresentations are to be formally reported to the author.

+The following sections would discuss and elaborate on the different topics that have been discussed within the workshop.

 ## 1. Inception of open-source EDA, OpenLANE and Sky130 PDK